uharston/shoe_scraper/README.md

 8. Display sizes as a long string with commas, not as an array X
 9. Make Air Jordan Selection work X
-10. Prevent John Mark from displaying as a shoe brand
+10. Prevent John Mark from displaying as a shoe brand X
 11. Year is not always available.
 Sometimes ProductId is put the Years place.
+X
-12. Be able to save selections and display them later
+12. Be able to save selections and display them later X
-13. Make some back buttons within the program
+13. Make some back buttons within the program X
+14. Put invalid option message for letters when input should be a number or a 'b' for back

+15. Be able to scrape all the index pages
+16. Be able to look up brands by size
+16. Add color X
+17. Standardize the puts statements X
+18. Learn how to make graphics with the logos and shoes